-OsteoCleanse™, the 7 Day Bone Building Accelerator is designed to do just that.
+The Osteoporosis Fresh Start Cleanse: The 7 Day Bone Building Accelerator is designed to do just that.

-OsteoCleanse™, the 7 Day Bone Building Accelerator, is a comprehensive but simple cleanse that shows you how to rid your body of environmental toxins and even osteoporosis drugs in just seven days, helping your bones remodel more efficiently.
+The Osteoporosis Fresh Start Cleanse: The 7 Day Bone Building Accelerator, is a comprehensive but simple cleanse that shows you how to rid your body of environmental toxins and even osteoporosis drugs in just seven days, helping your bones remodel more efficiently.

 It also maximizes your kidney function, ensuring more efficient pH-balancing so your bones can retain the calcium they need to become strong and stay fracture-free.

 With six easy steps, the Osteoporosis Fresh Start Cleanse clearly explains exactly what you need to do to accelerate the bone-building process in just seven days, while giving your bones powerful antioxidants and bone-nourishing nutrients derived from foods.